Question: Genre Popularity Analysis

 Step 2: Rank Genres by Number of Watches

-Sort the results by watch_count
+Sort the results by watch_count in descending order.

 You can also assign a rank number if needed.